 In the event of an attack, rest of the affected joint is strongly advised.
 Local application of ice and the use of an anti-inflammatory home remedy can relieve the pain.
 An acute attack can also be treated with a joint puncture or corticosteroid injection.

-Drug treatment to reduce the level of uric acid in the blood (such as allopurinol) is usually prescribed but it’s safer to chose for a natural remedy, like 24go propose:
+Drug treatment to reduce the level of uric acid in the blood (such as allopurinol) is usually prescribed but it’s safer to chose for a natural remedy.

 When to consult?